 A project conducted in parallel by the Ethiopian Institute of Architecture, Building Construction & City Development (EiABC), Addis Ababa and Bauhaus University, Weimar, Germany received Bronze.
 The project to explore and implement construction techniques that tangibly upgrade housing stock in the city was led by Dirk Donath.
 Within this process-oriented project, close to 90% of the building components including prefabricated concrete elements and lightweight eucalyptus frames are produced by local micro and small-scale enterprises.
 The approach creates the opportunity for skilled employment and capacity building, and also allows homeowners to complete the construction themselves, installing building components and finishes according to their needs.

 Shatha Safi of Riwaq Center for Architectural Conservation (Palestine) and Yara Sharif of NG Architects and Palestine Regeneration Team (United Kingdom) received one of the five equally-ranked Acknowledgement prizes for a women’s center and playground in Palestine that creates social and physical infrastructure for cooking, education and gardening as a conduit to empowering women in the community.
 Kunlé Adeyemi of NLÉ Works (Nigeria) was acknowledged for Chicoco Radio, a floating media platform that will be built to strengthen local communities for the residents of the waterfront slums of Port Harcourt in Nigeria.
 A community farming and market hub in Rwanda by Pamela Larocca of Urban Future organization (Italy) was recognized for a cooperative that includes a collective hill-farming program, community buildings, and a market that boosts economic capacity and food self-sufficiency.

-The LafargeHolcim Awards jury for region North America met at the University of British Columbia (UBC) to …
+The LafargeHolcim Awards jury for region Asia Pacific met at the Melbourne School of Design (MSD), Australia …